Meet the staff

 Postdoctoral research Assistants

 Verena Kriechbaumer is a senior postdoctoral research assistant in the Hawes Group.
 She is working on a BBSRC funded project on the role of reticulons in the formation of plasmodesmata.
-This is a collaborative grant with the group of Prof. Karl Oparka at the University of Edinburgh.
-Verena previous held a BBSRC postdoctoral position at Sheffield Hallam University work on tail anchored proteins of the endoplasmic reticulum.
+In partyicular she is investigating proteins associated with plasmodesmatal reticulons and other proteins that help shape the ER This is a collaborative grant with the group of Prof. Karl Oparka at the University of Edinburgh.
+Verena and experienced plant biochemist and molecular biologist previous held a BBSRC postdoctoral position at Sheffield Hallam University work on tail anchored proteins of the endoplasmic reticulum.

 Alessandra Rochetti joined the hawes group in November 2011 from Milan and is working on the interactions of the Golgi apparatus with the cytoskeleton in plants.
 She is using fluorescent protein expression and live cell imaging to study interactions with both the actin and microtubule cytoskeletons.